Amalgam Filling Removal Asheville, NC

 Our office is SMART certified which means we have completed rigorous coursework and testing by the IAOMT to safely remove dental amalgam fillings.
 We use safety measures like face shields, hair & body impermeable coverings, non-latex dental dams, and specific equipment to ensure safe removal.

-Mercury Amalgam Fillings
+Why Are Mercury Amalgam Fillings Unfavorable?

-When this happens, the disease process we call decay, starts rotting away our teeth.
-The International Academy of Oral Medicine & Toxicology (IAOMT) have devised techniques for the safe removal of silver, mercury, and amalgam fillings.
 SMART Certified: Our office has completed the rigorous coursework and testing/examinations by the IAOMT to become a SMART certificated dental office in the safe removal of dental amalgam fillings.
-The educational programming includes learning about the application of safety measures, including the utilization of specific equipment.
+The educational programming includes learning about the application of safety measures and using specialized equipment.

 Amalgam Fillings and Removal